-Rising demand for adult social care support continues to be a challenge which the Council needs to manage within limited funding.
+Rising demand for adult social care support continues to be a significant contributor to the challenges which the Council needs to manage within limited funding.
 Solihull is not alone in experiencing significant increases in costs for care services and this is well documented on a national scale.
-In recognition of these pressures, councils have been able to charge additional council tax for adult social care, which the Council have done.
-As outlined elsewhere in this Plan, social care reforms will also impact on increasing costs.